When - completed

 - A player going over the 1 minute limit may complete the set they are working on, but must then draw one tile from the pouch and end his/her turn.

-- A player who unsuccessfully attempts to build on or rearrange other sets on the table must replace the tiles in their original sets, take back the tiles he/she was unable to play legally, and draw three tiles from the pouch.
+- A player who unsuccessfully attempts to build on or rearrange other sets on the table must take back onto their rack any tiles he/she was unable to play or incorporate and restore a legal position (though not necessarily the starting position), and draw three tiles from the pouch.

 - Play continues until one player empties his/her rack of all tiles, at which point the losers total up the value of all the tiles remaining on their racks, with Jokers counting 30.
 These are all entered as negative numbers for the round, while the winner receives the grand total as a positive score.

-- If all tiles are drawn and no one is able to empty his/her rack, the player who has the least points left is the winner of the round, with losers subtracting their winners for their net negative scores, and the winner receiving the summed total as a positive score.
+- If all tiles are drawn and no one is able to empty his/her rack, the player who has the least points left is the winner of the round, with losers subtracting their totals from the winner’s total for their net negative scores, and the winner receiving the summed total as a positive score.

 - After scoring the round, players place all tiles back in the pouch and start the next round anew as above.